NEWSLETTER

 too many arrogant Westerners

-who are drunk on their values”
+who are drunk on their values

 Are you well informed about the real situation in the country?
 As you may well know, power isolates you.